CryptoManufaktur-io/tron-docker/README.md

 ## Version

-name-of-project Docker uses a semver scheme.
+Tron Docker uses a semver scheme.

-This is name-of-project Docker v1.0.0
+This is Tron Docker v1.0.0